lauirene/cse428/README.md

 <br>
 The output is saved in the ``output_dir``, where the embeddings are saved in the HiCFoundation_embedding.pkl.  <br>
 It is a dict format that includes four keys that correspond to four level of embeddings:
 - "patch_embedding": corresponds to patch-level embeddings.
 Here it keeps a dict with "chrom:pos1,pos2" as the key, and the HiCFoundation embedding as the value.  "chrom:pos1,pos2" indicates the center of corresponding patch at ``chrom``, with row at ``pos1``, and col at ``pos2``.
+This will not be saved by default because of the RAM constraint of most machines ($<$64GB), please add ``--patch_embedding`` in command line if you wanted to also have this embedding.
 - "submat_embedding": corresponds to the submatrix-level embedding.
 The submatrix size is defined by the input param ``input_row_size`` and ``input_col_size``.
 Here it keeps a dict with "chrom:pos1,pos2" as the key, and the HiCFoundation embedding as the value.  "chrom:pos1,pos2" indicates the center of corresponding patch at ``chrom``, with row at ``pos1``, and col at ``pos2``.
 - "chromo_embedding":  corresponds to the chromosome-level embedding.
 Here it keeps a dict with "chrom" as the key, and the HiCFoundation embedding of the correpsonding "chrom" as the value.
 - "genome_embedding": corresponds to the genome-level embedding of the input Hi-C. Here it keeps an embedding vector as the value of "genome_embedding".